 What technologies can be used

 There are different technologies that help merchants adding security layers (that are in line with SCA) to credit card payments.
-For example, MultiSafepay offers technologies like tokenization, dynamic and flexible 3D secure to all its merchants by means of in-house developed plugins and API’s.
+For example, MultiSafepay offers technologies like tokenization and 3D Secure to all its merchants by means of in-house developed plugins and API’s.
+Thanks to these technologies, the consumer can securely store credit card data for repeat purchases after the initial payment.
 If you are interested in our security technologies for your webshop, do not hesitate to contact our payment experts!

 Disclaimer: the information in this article has a general informative purpose.
 Given the changing nature of the law, rules, regulations and information in general, as well as the risks related to electronic communication, there could be delays, omissions or inaccuracies in the information contained in this article.
 As a result, the information in this article should not be used as a consultation with a professional consultant.
 We recommend that you consult the competent authority before taking any decision or action.
 While we have taken the greatest possible care in compiling the information released in this article, MultiSafepay cannot guarantee the completeness, timeliness and / or accuracy of the information.
 As a result, MultiSafepay accepts no responsibility for direct or consequential damages resulting from the use of, reliance on or actions taken based on information provided in this article.